axelhahn/bash_iniparser/docs/30_Usage.md

 With `ini.dump "<inifile>"` you get a colored output of the ini file and its parsed sections, keys and values.

 Use this function if you don't get an expected value.

+### Validate

+There is an option to validate the syntax of your ini file with a given validation configuration.

+`ini.validate "<inifile>" "<validate.ini>" [<flag>]`

+The `<flag>` is optional.
+By default it is `0` and shows error information only on STDOUT.
+Set it to `1` to see more output about the validation process.

+See next chapter for more details for the validation syntax.